jaredpalmer/react-fns/README.md

 # react-fns

-Modern React components, render-props, hoc's, and utility functions.
+Browser APIs as declarative React components and HoC's

 *react-fns* is your React utility belt.
-It's a collection of declarative components and higher-order components for lots of common situations.
+It's a collection of imperative Browser API's turned into declarative components and higher-order components for lots of common situations.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->